Pivotability & Custom Views for Strategic Portfolio

 2. Under Organize, choose:

-• Group by: Objectives or Roadmaps (Then by options will change based on the primary selection)
+• Group by: Objectives, Roadmaps, Custom Dropdown Fields (single or multi), Shared Legends (Then by options will change based on the primary selection)

 • Then by:

-• For Objectives as Primary: Opportunities, Roadmaps, Custom Fields (Single, Multi-Select), Shared Legends, or Child Objectives
+• For Objectives as Primary: Opportunities, Roadmaps, Custom Dropdown Fields (Single, Multi-Select), Shared Legends, or Child Objectives

 • For Roadmaps as Primary: Lanes, Custom Fields (Single, Multi-Select), or Shared Legends

-• Only available data will show based on what's in your portfolio set.
+• Note: Only available data will show based on what's in your portfolio set.

 3. Click Save to update the primary view, or click Save as new view to create a new view of this Strategic Portfolio.